Own your day. Simplified focus and productivity.

 Beaux Miebach

-Before joining Tiimo in 2023 Beaux worked with companies like Pleo and N26 to build inclusive systems shape culture and develop content that responds to diverse needs.
-Beaux holds a dual degree in business and pastry arts from Cornell University and The Culinary Institute of America and has trained at noma and The French Laundry.
-Beaux is also a certified ADHD Accountability Coach and Mental Health First Aider.
+Before joining Tiimo, Beaux worked with companies like Pleo and N26 to design inclusive systems, cultures, and content.
+They hold dual degrees in business and pastry arts from Cornell and the Culinary Institute of America, and trained at noma and The French Laundry.

 Posts written by Beaux